Charlotte Rug Gallery

-It is understood through extensive research that handmade rugs have been around for thousands of years.
-The infamous Pazyryk Rug which is kept at The Hermitage Museum In St. Petersburg Russia, was found in early 20thcentury and is estimated to be about twenty five hundred years old.
-There are also a number of well kept rugs in museums dated back to 16thcentury like the Ardebil rug in Victoria & Albert museum in London.
+It is well established that handmade oriental rugs have been around for thousands of years.
+The famous Pazyryk rug, which is kept at The Hermitage Museum in St. Petersburg, Russia, was found in the early 20thcentury and is estimated to be about twenty-five hundred years old.
+There are also a number of well preserved antique rugs in museums dating back to the 16th century, like the Ardebil rug in the Victoria & Albert museum in London.

-With advancements in technology, expansions of markets and customer demands of availability and selection particularly in the past fifty years or so, the handmade rug industry has gone through many changes but the fundamentals and construction of rug making have remained the same.
-Our focus would be exclusively on the hand knotted and hand woven rugs from the most well known regions.
+With advancements in technology, expansions of markets and customer demands on availability and selection, particularly in the past fifty years or so, the handmade area rug industry has gone through many changes but the fundamentals and construction of rug making have remained the same.
+Our focus will be exclusively on the hand knotted and hand woven rugs from the most well known rug-making regions.

 Rugs which are hand woven generally do not have a pile.
 The designs and colors are created by weaving multiple hues of the horizontal yarns (the weft) in between and in & out of the vertical internal structure (the warp).
 Various techniques are employed in the creation of ‘flat-weaves’ such as Kilims, Aubusson weave and Needlepoint.
 If you wish, we encourage you to seek out some of the publications listed on the last page of this site for further illumination.

 Handmade rugs and carpets for our purposes are generally made of wool, cotton or silk.
-In most cases these materials are found locally but with the expansion of trade and the ease of transportation, it is not unusual to see these materials used in regions that are far away from its origin such as New Zealand and Australian wool used in some cases in India or elsewhere.
+In most cases these materials are found locally but with the expansion of trade and the ease of transportation, it is not unusual to see these materials used in regions that are far away from their origin, such as New Zealand and Australian wool being used in India or elsewhere in Asia.

-Whenever the subject of handmade rugs is approached, invariably the types of dyes used are questioned.
-As a matter of course, most people believe that dyes made from organic materials are the best.
-What most do not realize is that synthetic dyes have been in use since the 1860's.
-The first synthetic dyes were extremely strong in their tones but as certain colors had never been attainable from natural sources, these dyes were welcome to many.
+Whenever the subject of handmade rugs is discussed, invariably the types of dyes used are questioned.
+Conventional wisdom holds that dyes made from organic materials are the best.
+What most people do not realize is that synthetic dyes have been in use since the 1860s.
+The first synthetic dyes were extremely strong in their tones, but as certain colors had never been attainable from natural sources, these dyes were welcome to many.
 The first of the synthetics were a fuchsia pink and an electric orange.
 The dyes were extremely fast and many carpets produced using these dyes can still be found today.
-Some carpets were a combination of the synthetics and natural dyes and today, it is interesting to examine these rugs and see how the natural dyes have mellowed with age while the synthetics stand out.
+Some carpets were a combination of the synthetics and natural dyes, and today it is interesting to examine these rugs and see how the natural dyes have mellowed with age while the synthetics stand out.
 Certain old dyes (primarily black, dark brown and some greens) made with organic materials were then made deeper in tone by the addition of ferrous (iron) oxide.
-This addition caused the dyed wool to breakdown prematurely.
-This is evidenced by areas in the rug where the yarn became so brittle that is simply rotted out of the rug.
-Purists, will of course, consider this a characteristic of the piece and, some, an indication of age.
-Caution is suggested however when using this factor as a determinate of age.
+This addition caused the dyed wool to break down prematurely.
+This is evidenced by areas in the rug where the yarn became so brittle that it simply rotted out of the rug.
+Purists will, of course, consider this a characteristic of the piece and, in some cases, an indication of age.
+Caution is suggested, however, when using this factor as a determinant of age.
 As the growth of chemical dyes continued, the range of colors became greater and they were generally accepted the world over.
 However, the inherent problem with the arrival of these new substances was that many weavers who acquired these dyes had no knowledge of how to apply them properly.
-The instructions were in another language so; the dyers simply applied them in the manner in which they were accustomed.
+The instructions were in another language, so the dyers simply applied them in the manner in which they were accustomed.
 Needless to say, by incorrectly applying the dyes they proved to be non-fast, thereby limiting the life of the tones.
 As time passed and new methods of producing chemical dye progressed, these materials were accepted even more readily and the techniques with which they were applied became more known.
-Natural dyes have made resurgence in the modern market and are hailed as the 'new classics'.
+Natural dyes have made a resurgence in the modern market and are now hailed as the “new classics.”

-We can divide the handmade rugs to two groups of city rugs and Village rugs.
-The city rugs usually have a more detailed curvilinear pattern and a higher knot count with exceptions of course.
+We can divide the handmade rugs into two groups: city rugs and village rugs.
+The city rugs usually have a more detailed curvilinear pattern and a higher knot count — with exceptions of course.
 Some finely knotted silk city rugs have up to two thousand knots per square inch.
-The village rugs are generally less perfect in workmanship, more geometric and not as finely knotted but just as popular and valuable as the city rugs.
-The more famous rug producing cities and villages from each region are:
+The village rugs are generally less perfect in workmanship, more geometric and not as finely knotted, but just as popular and valuable as the city rugs.
+The more famous oriental rug producing cities and villages from each region are: